 Vineyards and Wineries -Flavorful, cold hardy grapes like Frontenac, Marquette, and La Crescent are key ingredients to Vermont’s delectable wines.
 Hand-crafted varieties of reds, whites, and dessert wines offer a wide range of styles, as do fruit wines made with blueberries, rhubarb, apples and raspberries.
 Many wineries around the state offer tasting tours.

 Vermont Maple - The history of Vermont is steeped in the sweetness of its maple trade and so few people know of its fascinating history.
 Want to find some exciting and unique maple gifts or learn how tap a tree firsthand?
-Throughout the year many merchants such as the Truly Unique Gift Store and mom and pop sugar shacks open their doors to visitors.
+Throughout the year many lfamily owned sugar shacks open their doors to visitors.
+We also stock locally sourced maple syrup in our gift shop provided by the Perry Family in Ira (literally just down the road).
 Want to learn about the amazing cottage industry of maple syrup?
 We are located just 15 minutes from the Vermont Maple Museum - one of our favorite hidden gems where the history is rich and the samples are mighty tasty.

 Vermont Historical Sites

 For a small state, Vermont is rich in historical significance.
 While a true history buff could spend weeks visiting our state's historical sites, we history dabblers have truly enjoyed the following.
 (Many sites are open seasonally please consult the individual websites)